Shercock: History

 By the mid-nineteenth century, the village and immediate area had a population of about 5,000.
 However, the great famines and subsequent emigration affected the county of Cavan, reducing the population by 50% between 1841 and 1891.

 There were less than 300 people residing in Shercock by 1910.
-Despite the small population, the town enjoyed the services of a railway station and post office, which had telegraph and money-order departments.
-Letters arrived daily from Dublin, Belfast, and England at 8.15 am and were dispatched every 5.15 pm.
-The telegraph office operated from 8 am to 8 pm.
-Wednesday was the market day around this time.
+The town previously had a post office, which had telegraph and money-order departments.Wednesday was the market day around this time.

 Industry

 The region is known as "Drumlin Country" owing to its topography of small hills and lakes formed at the end of the last ice age.
 County Cavan borders County Fermanagh and County Monaghan.
 Together, they form the colloquially named "Drumlin County".
 Shercock lies on the border between County Cavan and County Monaghan.

 The Shercock area's main industry for nearly 300 years was the growing of flax for linen-making.
 One townland just outside Shercock is named Miltown, after the flax mill which lies ruined at its center.
 The industry gradually died away with the decline of the linen industry in northern Ireland.

 Nowadays the town has some light industry and a small number of tourists based mainly on water sports and angling.
 Lough Sillan, on the edge of the town, is a noted coarse fishing lake.
 Annaghieran lake is situated one mile from town, and populated with Roach and Bream.

 One of the enterprises which brings employment to the town is Manor Farms and Carton Brothers Chicken factory, which employs over 800 people and sources chicken from some 160 local chicken farms.